 I have also published several books, including, Maximize Your Employment Lawsuit With My Top Secrets, which guides enabling clients to maximize the attorney-client relationship to give their cases the best chance of winning.

 Tough, aggressive and vigorous litigation are the qualities I utilize on a daily basis to fight and achieve justice for my clients.

-This lawyer was disciplined by a state licensing authority.
+This lawyer was disciplined by a state licensing authority in 2013.

 Reprimand means the attorney did something wrong but may still practice law.
 The State warns the lawyer in hopes that he or she will not repeat the behavior.
 Details of the infraction are made part of the public record.

 Morris's comment: “This was an out of court reprimand to which I consented.
 New York's Grievance Committee for the Tenth Judicial District determined there was no breach of the Rules of Professional Conduct.”